 3 .
 Fold your fabric strips in half length-wise and pin.
 Sew a wide running stitch (the widest you can do on your machine) down the length of the fabric.
 I only ended up using a piece that was about 8-10 inches long for each shoe.
 I cut the fabric after stitching the entire length.
 It was MUCH too long, so feel free to trip it down and save some time or keep the full length and layer it like this.

 4 .
-To ruffle the fabric, pull on one of the two threads at the end of your stitches and push the fabric down to create a gathered effect.
+To ruffle the fabric,pull on one of the two threads at the end of your stitches and push the fabric down to create a gathered effect.
 Even out the gathers and pin in a circle.

 5 .
 Hot glue the back (least pretty side!) to a circle of felt.
+6 .
+Secure/hide the raw end of the fabric with a bit of hot glue.

 7 .
 Secure a bobby pin to the back with a square of felt and more hot glue.
 Be sure you hide the bobby pin completely behind the flower.